 Happy New Year to you.

-Sean, I want to talk to you about the core main number one issue that Americans are really upset about, or both the most upset about.
+Sean, I want to talk to you about the core main number one issue that Americans are really upset about, or the most upset about.

 And it's the fact that day in and day out, week after week, year after year, we hear about scandal after scandal after scandal, and nobody's going to jail.

-If he wants to be reelected, he's got to get the Department of Justice under control.
+If he wants to be re-elected, he's got to get the Department of Justice under control.

-And on top of that, when you have people like Newt Gingrich come on and some of these other guests I've heard that say that the Trump shouldn't target specific people to go to jail, that just makes us want to rip the radio out.
+And on top of that, when you have people like Newt Gingrich come on and some of these other guests I've heard that say that Trump shouldn't target specific people to go to jail, that just makes us want to rip the radio out.

-I'm telling you, Sean, I I just don't know how to put it in clearer words than this.
+I'm telling you, Sean, I just don't know how to put it in clearer words than this.

 We're filling our jails full of a bunch of dumb pot smokers, but yet we don't have a single politician in jail other than maybe Wiener for sending stupid pictures of himself.